Yvitex/Obsidian_Notes/Computer Science/Machine Learning/P-Value.md

 If $$P-Val > 0.05$$
 Therefore it is *Not Significant*

-In [[Python Programming]], what module we're going to use is called [[Statsmodel]], this will calculate the p-values automatically as fast as 3 lines of code.
+In [[Python]], what module we're going to use is called [[Statsmodel]], this will calculate the p-values automatically as fast as 3 lines of code.

 ## Coding
 Import *statsmodel*